-\subsection{{Modelling} aim}
+\subsection{Modelling aim}

-We aim to {model} the mid-IR spectrum and the overall SED {of T Cha} ranging from {optical to millimetre wavelengths.} We specifically attempt a best-fit of the JWST spectrum {within $5-25$ $\mu$m}, that includes the mid-IR thermal dust continuum emission {along with} the {AIBs} around 6.2, 8.1, and 11.3 $\mu$m, and the optical ($0.44-0.9$ $\mu$m) and millimetre ($0.85-3.3$ mm) band fluxes.
-Noting the "see-saw" variability of the disk, we exclude all the photometric data points within $1-500$ $\mu$m {from our modelling procedure.}
+We aimed to model the MIR spectrum and the overall SED of T Cha ranging from optical to millimetre wavelengths.
+Specifically, we attempted a best-fit of the JWST spectrum within $5-25$ $\mu$m, which includes the MIR thermal dust continuum emission along with the AIBs around 6.2, 8.1, and 11.3 $\mu$m, and the optical ($0.44-0.9$ $\mu$m) and millimetre ($0.85-3.3$ mm) band fluxes.
+Noting the `see-saw' variability of the disk, we excluded all the photometric data points within $1-500$ $\mu$m from our modelling procedure.

-{It is trivially assumed that} the IR excess in $\sim5-9$ $\mu$m continuum mostly comes from the inner disk {region}, while the outer disk {region} mainly contributes to {the} continuum $>14$ $\mu$m. {It is important to note that PAHs are assumed as dust grains and their emission is approximated as Drude profiles, which have extended wings (Sec. \ref{sec:pahprofiles}).
-Hence, they significantly contribute to the thermal continuum in the $5-14$ $\mu$m region.} {In} order to find the best model-fit to the observed data, {we vary all} the relevant parameters {including dust abundances as well as the physical disk structure that governs the thermal emission and thus shape the disk SED.} To reduce the degeneracies involved with the model, we intend to utilize all the relevant information from the previous studies, mainly from {O13, H15, P17, and H18}.
+It is trivially assumed that the IR excess in $\sim5-9$ $\mu$m continuum mostly comes from the inner disk region, while the outer disk region mainly contributes to the continuum $>14$ $\mu$m.
+It is important to note that PAHs are assumed to be dust grains and their emission is approximated as Drude profiles, which have extended wings (Sect. \ref{sec:pahprofiles}).
+Hence, they contribute to the thermal continuum in the $5-14$ $\mu$m region.
+To find the best model-fit to the observed data, we varied all the relevant parameters including dust abundances, as well as the physical disk structure that governs the thermal emission and, thus, shapes the disk's SED.
+To reduce the degeneracies involved with the model, we utilise all the relevant information from the previous studies, mainly from O13, H15, P17, and H18.